CS3733-C21-Team-U/CS3733-C21-Team-U-Project-BWApp/README.md

 * Robust, automated, multiplatform, Handling of COVID-19 risk before allowing users to enter the campus.
 * Advanced and customizable service request management, creation, and delegation.
 * Simple to use pathfinding navigation system.
-* Map editing portal allowing full control of function of pathfinding system.
+* Map editing portal allowing full control of the pathfinding system.
 * User account management functionality that is integrated within every system in the app.
-* Several different application experiences and functions depending on type of user account.
+* Several different application experiences and functions depending on the type of user account.
 * Mobile implementation of Pathfinding feature that is integrated into the COVID-19 facility admittance risk feature.

 **Watch a video of our [final presentation](https://youtu.be/84nr0pFNmIE) on Youtube**